MIT-SPARK/Hydra/README.md

 roslaunch kimera_vio_ros kimera_vio_ros kimera_vio_ros_uhumans2.launch

 # in separate terminal
-roslaunch hydra_dsg_builder uhumans2_incremental_dsg.launch \
+roslaunch hydra_dsg_builder_ros uhumans2.launch \
      start_visualizer:=true \
      use_gt_frame:=false
 ```

-To achieve the best results with Kimera-VIO, you should run the rosbag for about half a second, pause to wait for the LCD vocabulary to load, and then unpause the rosbag.
+To achieve the best results with Kimera-VIO, you should wait a few seconds for the LCD vocabulary to load after starting the launch files.

 ### Using a Semantic Segmentation Network